Heptavalent botulism antitoxin: Other Licensed Jurisdictions and Contracts

 In 2012, Emergent signed a 10-year contract to provide BAT to the Canadian Department of National Defense and the Public Health Agency of Canada, as well as individual provincial health officials.
 In December 2016, Health Canada approved Emergent's New Drug Submission for BAT under the Extraordinary Use New Drug Regulations, which provide guidelines for consideration of drugs that do not have clinical information about impacts on humans due to the nature of the conditions that the drugs are used to treat.
-Pleased with Canada’s decision to prepare for botulinum toxin events, one of the "more likely biological threat agents", Adam Havey, executive vice president and president of the biodefense division at Emergent BioSolutions, said, "Emergent is committed to helping allied governments fulfill their preparedness needs.
+Pleased with Canada's decision to prepare for botulinum toxin events, one of the "more likely biological threat agents", Adam Havey, executive vice president and president of the biodefense division at Emergent BioSolutions, said, "Emergent is committed to helping allied governments fulfill their preparedness needs.
 We expect to expand upon our longstanding relationship with the Canadian government and develop similar relations outside of North America..."

 BAT was approved by the Health Sciences Authority in Singapore in July 2019.

-Description

-Neutralizing efficacy

-BAT is derived from "despeciated" equine IgG antibodies, which have had the Fc portion cleaved off, leaving the F(ab')2 portions.
-This process renders it less efficacious at neutralizing toxin than the other product trivalent botulinum antitoxin (TBAT) available from local health departments (via the CDC) for treatment of wound and foodborne botulism.
-TBAT (effective against types A, B, and E) is derived from equine sources utilizing whole antibodies (Fab & Fc portions).
-But only BAT is considered effective against all known strains of botulism (A, B, C, D, E, F, and G).
-These antitoxins neutralize only circulating toxin in patients with symptoms of botulism that are continuing to progress; they have no effect on toxin already bound to the nerve terminals.
-(This is not, however, considered a reason to withhold the product from any patient, even if treatment has been delayed.)